Alchemilla vulgaris: Identification

 The distinctively corrugated and lobed (5 to 11 lobes with the upper leaves having fewer) kidney-shaped to semicircular leaves of Alchemilla make identification to genus level fairly straightforward.

 The yellowish-green flowers form clusters.
 Each individual flower is typically 3mm in diameter, with no true petals but a four-lobed epicalyx, four sepals and usually four but sometimes five stamens.

 In Britain and Ireland the tiny flowers of Alchemilla vulgaris can be seen from June through to September.

 Alchemilla mollis, a rather larger species but otherwise very similar, is quite a common garden escape that sometimes appears in hedgerows and on unkempt grassland.

-Other common names for Lady's Mantle are Nine Hooks, Bear's Foot, or Lion's Foot.
+Other common names for lady's mantle are nine hooks, bear's foot, and lion's foot.

 Species interactions

 Alchemilla vulgaris is a known host to a least three species of fungi, Coleroa alchemillae, Phoma herbarum and Ramularia aplospora.